NebulaTris/detection_models/README.md

 ## Dataset

 We have included the FER2013 dataset in this repository, which you can use to train and evaluate the FER2013 Model.
-You can find the dataset in the [Dataset](/Dataset) directory.
+You can find the dataset in the fer2013_model directory.

+## Use of Models

+We have used the face emotion detection models in a projects, including a face emotion based music recommender which is available at ``emotion-based-music-recommender-resnet50v2.ipynb``

 ## Usage